-Kara Kelly is a Business and Law (BBL) graduate from the Sutherland School of Law.
+Kara Kelly is a Business and Law (BBL) graduate from the Sutherland School of Law and the Lochlann Quinn School of Business.
 She has spent over 8 years working in television production and currently works as a Freelance Assistant Producer & Reporter with RTÉ Sport, Ireland’s national broadcaster.

 1. What is your fondest memory from your time at UCD?